Irreducible characters of GSp(4, q) and dimensions of spaces of fixed vectors: Irreducible characters

-The type VI representations require some additional information to compute dimensions using Table \ref{VIconstituents}.
-The issue is where to place the common factor $\sigma{\rm Ind}(\theta_9)_a$.
-It is important to note that VId has a three--dimensional subspace of Iwahori subgroup--fixed vectors so the dimension of its space of $\Gamma(\mathfrak{p})$--fixed vectors is at least three--dimensional.
-Comparing with Table \ref{VIconstituents} completes the argument for the dimensions.
+It is important to note that VId has a three-dimensional subspace of Iwahori subgroup-fixed vectors, see Appendix A.10 on page 297 in \cite{RS}.
+So the dimension of the space of $K(1)$-fixed vectors of VId is at least three-dimensional.